caio-videmelo/Python_ATM/README-ENGLISH.md

 This project simulates an ATM with basic functionalities for withdrawing, depositing, and generating a statement.
 The code is written in Python and is designed to manage cash transactions and provide a statement of transactions performed.

 ## Features

 ### 1. **Withdraw**

 Allows the user to withdraw a specified amount and provides possible combinations of banknotes for the withdrawal.
 The ATM supports R$ 10.00, R$ 20.00, and R$ 50.00 banknotes.
 Options are presented to the user, who can choose the desired combination.
 The withdrawn amount is subtracted from the available balance and recorded for future reference.

 - **Requirements:** The amount must be a multiple of R$ 10.00 and cannot exceed R$ 600.00.
 - **Updates:** Updates the available balance and records the withdrawn amount and the date/time of the withdrawal.
+- **Checks** if the withdrawal amount is a multiple of 10 and within the allowed limits.
+- **Updates** the balance and records the date and time of the withdrawal with the São Paulo time zone.

 ### 2. **Deposit**